What is a Test Case?

 A good set of test cases accessible by other team members makes it easier for others to learn about the product as well.
 Think of customer support, for example.
 The support team can browse test cases to understand how upcoming features are going to work.
 They can use those test cases to write technical documentation and help content.

-Writing test cases for software takes a little practice and knowledge of the software that’s being tested.
+Writing test cases takes a little practice and knowledge of the software that’s being tested.
 Well-written test cases can make your testing process smoother, and save you time in the long run.
 By using TestLodge, you can manage and organizes your test cases in an efficient way.
 Sign up for a free demo of TestLodge today!